-CSA's current primary curriculum is written by A Beka Book.
-A Beka Book curriculum meets our standards of integrating the Word of God into all academic subjects and will be supplemented by other curriculum as administration and teachers deem necessary in order to provide appropriate and rigorous instruction.
+CSA's current primary curriculum is published by Abeka.
+Abeka curriculum meets our standards of integrating the Word of God into all academic subjects and will be supplemented by other curriculum as administration and teachers deem necessary in order to provide appropriate and rigorous instruction.
 CSA teaches all major subjects, as well as special subjects (P.E., Music, Art, and Library) and explicit Biblical studies.